Inside a Go Slice

 // 1

-On each iteration, shiftNums:
+On each iteration, shiftNums

-• extracts the first element of nums,
+- extracts the first element of

-• returns the initial first element
+, and then - returns the initial first element

 The Go program, however, has a different output.
 Because though Go slices are similar to arrays in other languages, they have a few unusual properties.
 We'll explore these properties.